George A. Weiss University Professor, Perelman School of Medicine and School of Nursing

 Areas of Interest

-Jae Min Lee is doctoral student in City and Regional Planning at PennDesign.
+Jae Min Lee is a former doctoral student in City and Regional Planning at PennDesign and is now a Assistant Professor in the School of Architecture at the University of Ulsa, Korea.
 Trained as an urban designer in international and domestic contexts, Jae Min seeks to challenge the “placelessness” of modern urban design practice around the world.
 His research focuses on defining the healthy and sustainable urban form and helping architects and planners to design places that actively incorporates local and climatic contexts using urban simulations.
 Jae Min has worked on a range of city building projects as an urban design associate at both Chicago and New York offices at Skidmore, Owings, and Merrill LLP.
 He is a member of American Institute of Certified Planner and has also collaborated on several community projects with Open Lands, a Chicago-based land preservation organization.

 Areas of Interest